 Conflict minerals is a term used to define minerals mined in conditions where armed conflict and human rights abuses occur.
-The term typically refers to four minerals – tungsten, tantalum, tin and gold (also known as 3TG) – that are mined in the eastern region of the Democratic Republic of the Congo (DRC).
+The term typically to refers to four minerals – tungsten, tantalum, tin and gold (also known as 3TG) – that are mined in the eastern region of the Democratic Republic of the Congo (DRC).
 These minerals are used in the production of various goods such as jewelry and virtually all electronic devices.

 We do not directly source minerals from mines in the DRC or elsewhere, and the supply chain for these metals consists of many tiers, including mines, traders, exporters, smelters, refiners, alloy producers and component manufacturers, before reaching our direct suppliers.

 Responsible sourcing of minerals is an important part of our supplier sustainability activities.
 We are working toward the following goals: We recognize that from our position in the supply chain as a downstream company we are able to have an impact in addressing the sustainability issues related to mining of minerals through implementation of due diligence mechanism and a strong multi‐stakeholder engagement.